 The operating procedure recommends that local areas/practices should allocate staff to patients with symptoms of COVID-19 or other groups, where possible.
 This should also apply to home visiting teams.
 However the guidance acknowledges that this may be difficult in some areas.

-Staff should wear the currently advised PPE for a possible case of COVID-19 and all PPE should be disposed of as clinical waste.
+Staff should wear the currently advised PPE and all PPE should be disposed of as clinical waste.

 For guidance on when to consider hospital admission for COVID-19 see NICE's guidance here.

 NHS England has said that all care that can be done remotely should be done this way.

 - NHS England has produced guidance on how to establish a remote 'total triage' model in general practice here.
 It has also produced guidance for GP practices on remote working here.